GREAT BARRINGTON

 RAMSDELL LIBRARY

-Built In 1910, Ramsdell library was deeded in 1908 to the inhabitants of Great Barrington to “forever hold, support and maintain the property hereby conveyed as a free public library by T. Ellis Ramsdell.”
+Ramsdell Library was deeded to the inhabitants of Great Barrington to ‘forever hold, support and maintain the property’ by the family of Theodore Ramsdell.

 MASON LIBRARY